 The University of Rochester's Counseling Center (UCC) offers both predoctoral and postdoctoral supervised experience in clinical and counseling psychology.
 UCC offers a wide range of psychological services to the University of Rochester community which includes the undergraduate and graduate population and students at the Eastman School of Music and the School of Medicine.
-Fellows will encounter a wide range of disorders including depression, anxiety, sequelae of sexual abuse, character pathology, eating disorders, substance abuse, and couples' problems.
+Fellows will encounter a wide range of presenting problems including depression, anxiety, trauma and recovery, cultural and other identity development, eating disorders, substance abuse, and couples' problems.

 The training experience provides a broad range of clinical opportunities within a university setting and is supported by intensive supervision, seminars, and clinical case conferences.
-These experiences include: time-limited psychodynamic psychotherapy, work with couples, year-long group psychotherapy, diagnostic and character pathology assessment, on-call emergency services, provision of supervision to psychology graduate students, teaching a year-long clinical issues seminar, campus consultation and education.
+These experiences include: time-limited psychodynamic psychotherapy, work with couples, year-long group psychotherapy, diagnostic and character pathology assessment,a multicultural focus in clinical, supervision and outreach work, on-call emergency services, provision of supervision to psychology graduate students, teaching a year-long clinical issues seminar, campus consultation and education.

 A significant strength of the program lies in the opportunity to work closely and intensively with licensed psychologists who are committed to training.
 On a weekly basis postdoctoral fellows receive two hours of individual supervision and two hours of group supervision, participate in selected case-oriented seminars, and attend a case conference where senior staff members present their own clinical work.
 In recognition of postdoctoral fellows' advanced standing in the program, they teach a seminar for practicum students, supervise advanced psychology graduate students, and can choose to present a clinical case during the faculty case conference seminar.

 UCC has a long-standing commitment to intensive supervision and training.
 This training is provided to postdoctoral fellows and predoctoral interns, graduate students in clinical and counseling psychology from the University of Rochester, and psychiatric residents.
 The full-time supervising staff is composed of licensed clinical psychologists and a social worker.
-The part-time supervising staff includes psychologists and a psychiatrist who are psychotherapists in the Rochester community.
+The part-time supervising staff includes psychologists who are psychotherapists in private practice in the Rochester community.